-Bit 1 SIMEN: SIM enable control
+Bit 1 SIMEN: SIM Enable Control

 The bit is the overall on/off control for the SIM interface.
-When the SIMEN bit is cleared to zero to disable the SIM interface, the SDIO, SCK and SCS, or SDA and SCL lines will lose their SPI or I2C function and the SIM operating current will be reduced to a minimum value.
+When the SIMEN bit is cleared to zero to disable the SIM interface, the SDIO, SDO, SCK and \$\overline{SCS}\$, or SDA and SCL lines will lose their SPI or I2C function and the SIM operating current will be reduced to a minimum value.
 When the bit is high the SIM interface is enabled.
 If the SIM is configured to operate as an SPI interface via the SIM2~SIM0 bits, the contents of the SPI control registers will remain at the previous settings when the SIMEN bit changes from low to high and should therefore be first initialised by the application program.
 If the SIM is configured to operate as an I2C interface via the SIM2~SIM0 bits and the SIMEN bit changes from low to high, the contents of the I2C control bits such as HTX and TXAK will remain at the previous settings and should therefore be first initialised by the application program while the relevant I2C flags such as HCF, HAAS, HBB, SRW and RXAK will be set to their default states.

-Bit 0 SIMICF: SPI incomplete flag
+Bit 0 SIMICF: SIM SPI slave mode Incomplete Transfer Flag

-0: SPI incomplete condition is not occurred
+0: SIM SPI slave mode incomplete condition is not occurred

-1: SPI incomplete condition is occurred
+1: SIM SPI slave mode incomplete condition is occurred

-This bit is only available when the SPI is configured to operate in an SPI slave mode.
-If the SPI operates in the slave mode with the SIMEN and CSEN bits both being set to 1 but the \overline{SCS} line is pulled high by the external master device before the SPI data transfer is completely finished, the SIMICF bit will be set to 1 together with the SIMTRF bit.
+This bit is only available when the SIM is configured to operate in an SPI slave mode.
+If the SPI operates in the slave mode with the SIMEN and CSEN bits both being set to 1 but the SCS line is pulled high by the external master device before the SPI data transfer is completely finished, the SIMICF bit will be set to 1 together with the TRF bit.
 When this condition occurs, the corresponding interrupt will occur if the interrupt function is enabled.
 However, the TRF bit will not be set to 1 if the SIMICF bit is set to 1 by software application program.